-A. Providing the information to an educational management organization with which the Academy has a management agreement.

-- B. Providing the information as necessary for standardized testing that measures the student's academic progress and achievement. - C. Providing the information as necessary to a person that is providing educational or educational support services to the student under a contract with the Academy.
+- A. Providing the information to an educational management organization with which the Academy has a management agreement. - B. Providing the information as necessary for standardized testing that measures the student's academic progress and achievement. - C. Providing the information as necessary to a person that is providing educational or educational support services to the student under a contract with the Academy.

 The parent of a student or an eligible student has the right to inspect upon request any instrument used in the collection of personal information before the instrument is administered or distributed to a student.
-Personal information for this section is defined as individually identifiable information including a student or parent's first and last name, a home or other physical address (including street name and the name of the city or town), a telephone number, or a Social Security identification number.
+Personal information for this section is defined as individually identifiable information including a student or parent's first and last name, a home or other physical address (including street name and the name of the city or town, unless a parent is prohibited from doing so due to a student's participation in the address confidentiality program act), a telephone number, or a Social Security identification number.
 In order to review the instrument, the parent or eligible students, must submit a written request to the building principal at least ten (10) work days before the scheduled date of the activity.
 The instrument will be provided to the parent within five (5) business days of the principal receiving the request.